-Ambient TransmittersOne problem you’ll run into immediately is that when testing outside of a shielded room or semi-anechoic chamber, is the number of ambient signals from sources like FM and TV broadcast transmitters, cellular telephone, and two-way radio.
+Ambient TransmittersOne problem you’ll run into immediately when testing outside of a shielded room or semi-anechoic chamber, is the number of ambient signals from sources like FM and TV broadcast transmitters, cellular telephone, and two-way radios.
 This is especially an issue when using current probes or external antennas.
-I’ll usually run a baseline plot on the analyzer using “Max Hold” mode to build up a composite ambient plot.
-Then, I’ll activate additional traces for the actual measurements.
-For example, I often have three plots or traces on the screen; the ambient baseline, the “before” plot, and the “after” plot with some fix applied.
+We’ll usually run a baseline plot on the analyzer using “Max Hold” mode to build up a composite ambient plot.
+Then, We’ll activate additional traces for the actual measurements.
+For example, we often have three plots or traces on the screen; the ambient baseline, the “before” plot, and the “after” plot with some fix applied.

 Often, its easier to narrow the frequency span on the spectrum analyzer down to zero in on a particular harmonic, thus eliminating most of the ambient signals.
 If the harmonic is narrow band continuous wave (CW), then reducing the resolution bandwidth (RBW) can also help separate the EUT harmonics from nearby ambients.
 Just be sure reducing the RBW doesn’t also reduce the harmonic amplitude.